 Prepare for Orientation

 Students who need to take the math placement assessment should do so before their orientation date, and ensure that their Health Forms are complete and submitted.
 Please click on the respective links for the Transfer Student Orientation Checklist and the First-Year Student Checklist.

 Experience Stony Brook (orientation part II)

 Guests are welcome to assist students with move-in on Friday, August 22, 2014 and attend the Family Farewell Barbeque.
 The deadline to register for this event is Monday, August 18.
 While students have mandatory events to attend for Experience Stony Brook, family and guests are not able to attend these events.
-Experience Stony Brook will take place on Sunday, January 26, 2014.
-The first day of classes is Monday, January 27, 2014.
+Experience Stony Brook will take place on Friday, August 22 through Sunday, August 24.
+The first day of classes is Monday, August 25, 2014.